American International Group: History

-1919–1945: Early years
+1919–1945: early years

 AIG was founded December 19, 1919 when American Cornelius Vander Starr (1892–1968) established a general insurance agency, American Asiatic Underwriters (AAU), in Shanghai, China.
 Business grew rapidly, and two years later, Starr formed a life insurance operation.
 By the late 1920s, AAU had branches throughout China and Southeast Asia, including the Philippines, Indonesia, and Malaysia.
 In 1926, Starr opened his first office in the United States, American International Underwriters Corporation (AIU).
 He also focused on opportunities in Latin America and, in the late 1930s, AIU entered Havana, Cuba.
 The steady growth of the Latin American agencies proved significant as it would offset the decline in business from Asia due to the impending World War II.
 In 1939, Starr moved his headquarters from Shanghai, China, to New York City.

-1945–1959: International and domestic expansion
+1945–1959: international and domestic expansion

 After World War II, American International Underwriters (AIU) entered Japan and Germany, to provide insurance for American military personnel.
 Throughout the late 1940s and early 1950s, AIU continued to expand in Europe, with offices opening in France, Italy, and the United Kingdom.
 In 1952, Starr began to focus on the American market by acquiring Globe & Rutgers Fire Insurance Company and its subsidiary, American Home Fire Assurance Company.
 By the end of the decade, C.V.
 Starr's general and life insurance organization included an extensive network of agents and offices in over 75 countries.

-1959–1979: Reorganization and specialization
+1959–1979: reorganization and specialization

 In 1960, C.V.
-Starr hired Maurice R. Greenberg, known as Hank, to develop an international accident and health business.
+Starr hired Hank Greenberg to develop an international accident and health business.
 Two years later, Greenberg reorganized one of C.V.
 Starr's U.S. holdings into a successful multiple line carrier.
 Greenberg focused on selling insurance through independent brokers rather than agents to eliminate agent salaries.
 Using brokers, AIU could price insurance according to its potential return even if it suffered decreased sales of certain products for great lengths of time with very little extra expense.
 In 1967, American International Group, Inc. (AIG) was incorporated as a unifying umbrella organization for most of C.V.
 Starr's general and life insurance businesses.
 In 1968, Starr named Greenberg his successor.
 The company went public in 1969.

 The 1970s presented many challenges for AIG as operations in the Middle East and Southeast Asia were curtailed or ceased altogether due to the changing political landscape.
 However, AIG continued to expand its markets by introducing specialized energy, transportation, and shipping products to serve the needs of niche industries.